Main

 Identifying High-Risk Business Areas

-In the review process of high-risk areas, we considered the country and ESG risk data referenced by many companies, investors, and financial institutions globally, and obtained advice from external advisors.
-More concretely, we identified industries and regions in which a high number of human rights incidents, including the eight types of human rights issues related to our business activities as stipulated in our Human Rights Policy and Sustainable Supply Chain Policy, then compiled and identified actual cases where human rights risks became apparent, and considered the importance of the scale of business transactions, among other factors, to our business in light of the industries and procurement regions of our Business Units.
-As a result, in addition to our existing high-risk areas, we decided to also target industries like mining, metals, oil, gas, chemicals and other industries mainly in emerging countries, such as Southeast Asia, Africa, and South America as well, and included them in the high-risk areas, for human right due diligence as well.
+In the process of identifying and reviewing high-risk areas, we utilize country and ESG risk data referenced by many companies, investors, and financial institutions globally, and obtain advice from external advisors.
+More concretely, we identify industries and regions in which there are a high number of human rights incidents, including the eight types of human rights issues related to our business activities as stipulated in our Human Rights Policy and Sustainable Supply Chain Policy, then compile and identify actual cases where human rights risks are apparent, and consider the importance of the scale of business transactions, among other factors, to our business in light of the industries and procurement regions of our Business Units.
+In the fiscal year ended March 2025, in addition to our existing focus on food raw materials, foodsruffs, clothing and building materials, we decided to also target industries such as mining, metals, oil, gas, chemicals and industrial metals, as well as transactions originating in emerging countries, such as Southeast Asia, Africa, and South America, and included them in the high-risk areas for environmental and human rights due diligence in our supply chains.
+A questionnaire survey we implemented found no critical issues.

 New Suppliers

 When engaging in business with new suppliers, we send all suppliers our Sustainable Supply Chain Policy and Procurement Policies for Specific Commodities, and request that all suppliers understand and implement our policies.
-We also conduct an advance risk assessment covering social issues (including environmental issues such as climate change) based on our own ESG due diligence checklists.
+We also conduct an advance risk assessment covering social issues (including environmental issues such as climate change) based on our own sustainability due diligence checklists.

 Existing Suppliers